Timor president says China military cooperation 'never discussed'

 Australia has appointed an envoy to speed up negotiations between East Timor and Woodside; Gusmao’s government wants gas to be piped to East Timor and not Australia.

-Ramos-Horta said food security remains a major issue for East Timor, 22 years after gaining independence from Indonesia, and it needed investment in irrigation and roads, and to provide financial incentives to farmers to “feed its people”.
+Ramos-Horta said food security was a major issue for East Timor, and it needed investment in irrigation and roads, and to provide financial incentives to farmers to “feed its people”.

-Australia, as one of the world’s most developed agriculture nations, should commit funds and technology to the UN’s International Fund for Agricultural Development, along with European nations and the United States, to address the agriculture challenges being posed by climate change to small farmers globally, he said.
+Australia, as one of the world’s most developed agriculture nations, should commit funds to the UN’s International Fund for Agricultural Development, to address the agriculture challenges being posed by climate change to small farmers globally, he said.

-“Otherwise we are heading to human tragedy in years to come,” he said.

 There are no comments yet.
 Add your comment to start the conversation.